 Special Task Teams may also be convened to address specific risk-mitigation issues during the post-disaster recovery and rehabilitation phases.
 These project teams will take over responsibility for recovery and rehabilitation from the Disaster Co-ordination Team (DCT) once the DCT is demobilised and/or in cases where recovery and rehabilitation takes place over an extended and protracted period.
-A Special Task Team under a specific line function / department may also be convened to take responsibility for activities that address the causal factors of any disaster or major incident occurrence.
+A Special Task Team under a specific line function / Department may also be convened to take responsibility for activities that address the causal factors of any disaster or major incident occurrence.
 Such Teams will receive a brief from, and report back to, the Municipal Disaster Management Advisory Forum and to senior management.
-They will work in close cooperation with the CoCT Disaster Risk Management Centre.
-Their recommendations must then be incorporated into the respective Hazard-specific and Departmental DRM Plans and, if necessary, be incorporated into the CoCT Municipal DRM Plan.
+They will work in close cooperation with the CCT Disaster Risk Management Centre.
+Their recommendations must then be incorporated into the respective Hazard-specific and Departmental DRM Plans and, if necessary, be incorporated into the CCT Municipal DRM Plan.

-Such Teams will determine their respective terms of reference and deliverables under the direction of the Disaster Co-ordination Team (DCT), the CoCT Disaster Risk Management Advisory Forum and with the JDRRMC, as may be required by the nature and extent of the Incident and the needs requirement.
+Such Teams will determine their respective terms of reference and deliverables under the direction of the Disaster Co-ordination Team (DCT), the CCT Municipal Disaster Management Advisory Forum (MDMAF) and the JDRRMC, as may be required by the nature and extent of the Incident and the needs requirement.

-The to ensure that Hazard/Risk-specific Task Teams, as well as Service/Departmental Teams are convened and maintained to address risk-specific Disaster Risk Management plans which have the highest risk to the City.
+The to ensure that Hazard/Risk-specific Task Teams, as well as Service / Departmental Teams are convened and maintained to address risk-specific Disaster Risk Management plans which have the highest risk to the City.

-6.3 SUMMARY OF THE CoCT DIRECTORATES' DISASTER RISK REDUCTION AND PREPAREDNESS RESPONSIBILITIES
+6.3 SUMMARY OF THE CCT DIRECTORATES' DISASTER RISK REDUCTION AND PREPAREDNESS RESPONSIBILITIES

-CITY MANAGER, ASSISTED BY THE DEPUTY CITY MANAGER AND THEIR DIRECTORATES
+CITY MANAGER, ASSISTED BY THE DIRECTORATES

-The City Manager, together with the Deputy City Manager and their Directorates, supported by the Disaster Risk Management Centre (DRMC), are to support disaster risk management activities such as hazard identification, disaster risk, vulnerability and manageability assessments, disaster prevention, disaster risk reduction/mitigation, planning and preparedness, as well as incident response, relief and rehabilitation, are integrated in an effective and efficient manner into the functions/mandates of each Administrative Unit within the organisation of the City of Cape Town.
+The City Manager, together with the City's Directorates, supported by the Disaster Risk Management Centre (DRMC), are to support disaster risk management activities such as hazard identification, disaster risk, vulnerability and manageability assessments, disaster prevention, disaster risk reduction/mitigation, planning and preparedness, as well as incident response, relief and rehabilitation, are integrated in an effective and efficient manner into the functions/mandates of each Administrative Unit within the organisation of the City of Cape Town.